top of page

 Step 3: Plan for Weather and Altitude

 Rocky Mountain National Park’s weather can be unpredictable.
 Summer days may bring afternoon thunderstorms, while winter months can be snowy and cold.
-Always have a backup plan, such as a tent or indoor venue nearby.
-Additionally, the park’s high altitude can affect guests, so allow time for acclimation and provide plenty of water.
+Always have a backup plan, such as a tent or an indoor venue nearby.

 Step 4: Hire Local Vendors

-Consider working with local vendors who are familiar with the park’s regulations and terrain.
-This includes photographers (like me!), florists, and officiants experienced with outdoor weddings.
-A professional photographer, such as myself, can help you capture the best moments against the park’s dramatic backdrops.
+Consider working with local vendors familiar with the park’s regulations and terrain.
+Look for photographers, florists, and officiants who have experience with outdoor weddings.

 Step 5: Respect Park Regulations